Jordan 194

-The Jordan 194 was a Formula One car for the 1994 season.
-The number 14 seat was taken by Rubens Barrichello and the number 15 seat by Eddie Irvine.
+The Jordan 194 was the car with which the Jordan team competed in the 1994 Formula One World Championship.
+The number 14 car was driven by Rubens Barrichello and the number 15 car by Eddie Irvine, with Aguri Suzuki and Andrea de Cesaris deputising for Irvine when he was banned for three races early in the season.
 Kelvin Burt was named as test driver, but his mileage in the car was limited.

 Design

 The engine was a Hart 1035 3.5 V10, a developed version of the engine which had proved promising in 1993.
-The team's main sponsor was Sasol, with additional financial support coming from Arisco, the Irish government and other smaller sponsors.
 With driver aids such as traction control and active suspension banned for the 1994 season, the car used a conventional semi-automatic gearbox and pushrod double wishbone suspension.
 The simpler technical regulations of 1994 seemed to benefit Jordan and the 194 recaptured the level of performance seen in the team's debut season, 1991.
-Indeed, the cut-down airbox and drooping front wing of the 194 recalled the design features of the 1991 car.
+Indeed, the cut-down airbox and drooping front wing of the 194 recalled the design features of the 191.